jyamaoka/G4CMPDocumentation/docs/StyleGuide.md

 ## Formatting <a name="formatting"></a>

 ### Line Length
 80 characters is the maximum.

 A line may exceed 80 characters if it is:

-- a comment line which is not feasible to split without harming readability, ease of cut and paste or auto-linking -- e.g., if a line contains an example command or a literal URL longer than 80 characters.
+- A comment line which is not feasible to split without harming readability, ease of cut and paste or auto-linking -- e.g., if a line contains an example command or a literal URL longer than 80 characters.
-- a string literal that cannot easily be wrapped at 80 columns.
+- A string literal that cannot easily be wrapped at 80 columns.
 This may be because it contains URIs or other semantically-critical pieces, or because the literal contains an embedded language, or a multiline literal whose newlines are significant like help messages.
-In these cases, breaking up the literal would reduce readability, searchability, ability to click links, etc. Except for test code, such literals should appear at namespace scope near the top of a file.
-If a tool like Clang-Format doesn't recognize the unsplittable content, disable the tool around the content as necessary.
+In these cases, breaking up the literal would reduce readability, searchability, ability to click links, etc.  This should be very rare for our use case.

-- an include statement.
+- An include statement
-- a header guard
+- A header guard
-- a using-declaration
+- A using-declaration

 ### Spaces vs. Tabs
 Use only spaces, and indent 2 spaces at a time.